memon-gulam-45/RPS-Modern/README.md

 - Dynamic robot choice display
 - Scoreboard with live updates
 - Highlight effect on robot's choice
+- Select number of rounds (Best of 3, 5, or 7) before starting
+- Winner message displayed only after all rounds
+- Small end-of-game notice near reset button
 - Reset button to start a new game
 - Works on desktops, tablets, and mobile devices